lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 ### Recent GNNs Applications

 GNNs have rapidly expanded into numerous fields, offering powerful ways for modeling complex data with interconnected structures.
-The breakthrough in GNNs came in 2016 with the introduction of GCNs (Graph Convolutional Networks) by Thomas Kipf and Max Welling and since then many more effective architectures have been developed.
+The breakthrough in GNNs came in 2016 with the introduction of GCNs (Graph Convolutional Networks) by Thomas Kipf and Max Welling [4] and since then many more effective architectures have been developed.
 Here are two recent examples of the great potential of GNNs.

 #### Weather Forecasting

 One fascinating application of GNNs is in weather forecasting.
-Last year Google Deepmind released GraphCast which is based on a graph neural network and was considered the most accurate 10-day global weather forecasting system in the world.
+Last year Google Deepmind released GraphCast which is based on a graph neural network and was considered the most accurate 10-day global weather forecasting system in the world [5] [2].
 It could make accurate predictions very quickly - a 10 day forecast could be calculated in less than a minute.
 Conventional approaches can take hours of computation in a supercomputer with hundreds of machines.
 This also made it much cheaper in energy efficiency - about 1000x.
 The architecture and some of the predictions can be seen in Fig. 2.

-Figure 2: The architecture is based on a Graph Neural Network with an Encoder-Processor-Decoder configuration.
+Figure 2: The architecture is based on a Graph Neural Network with an Encoder-Processor-Decoder configuration [2].
 The earth is modelled as an iteratively refined icosahedron (20 equilateral-triangular faces) with each grid block being mapped to node attributes (encoding).
 The processor performs message passing on these with 16 unshared GNN layers.
 The decoder maps these learned features back to predict the next state.

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/graphcast_image.png" alt="Untitled" style="height:auto;">

 #### Protein Design

 Another application is in protein design.
 The goal of this is to create proteins with desired properties which can be used for drugs, enzymes or materials.
-In 2023, BakerLab released RosettaFold Diffusion which uses a diffusion model to generate new proteins from noise.
+In 2023, BakerLab released RosettaFold Diffusion which uses a diffusion model to generate new proteins from noise [6] [2].
 The model is trained to recover corrupted (noised) protein structures and can produce unseen structures by denoising from a random noise input.
 The model operates via a special type of graph neural network and showed great improvements over its competitors across a broad range of problems.
 Fig. 3 shows a generated molecule and validated image.

-Figure 3: A symmetrical protein assembly (left), generated by RFDiffusion and a validating image (right) produced by single molecule electron microscopy.
+Figure 3: A symmetrical protein assembly (left), generated by RFDiffusion and a validating image (right) produced by single molecule electron microscopy [2].

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/GNN-RFDiffusion.png" alt="Untitled" style="height:auto;">

 ### GNN Theory

-There are several different types of graph neural network tasks [1] and in this project we are interested in graph classification.
+There are several different types of graph neural network tasks [7] and this project focusses on graph classification.
 This problem involves predicting whether a molecule, which can be represented as a graph, is a potential drug.
 As discussed before, molecules are described well by graphs as the nodes represent atoms and the edges represent the bonds between them.

 One popular GNN model (the graph convolutional network) involves using a graph convolutional layer to share information between the nodes in the graph and then make a prediction based on information encapsulated by all the nodes.